 Patients with large rotator cuff tears complain of weakness and the inability to place the arm in certain positions.
 They have difficulty taking milk out of the refrigerator and may need to support their injured arm with their other arm when attempting to lift something.

 Loss of motion:

 Most rotator cuff conditions which produce pain will lead to loss of motion.
 Many patients with rotator cuff related pain will complain of difficulty with hair care, putting on a bra or belt, and weakness when trying to lift the arm away from the side.
 Sometimes patients with full thickness tears will have significant loss of motion, and sometimes patients with large rotator cuff tears will have normal motion.
 That means that loss of motion, in general, is a poor predictor in and of itself of the presence of a full thickness rotator cuff tear.

 A thorough physical examination by a Sports Medicine trained specialist is usually necessary to determine whether a rotator cuff tear is present.

 Ultimately an MRI or an ultrasound may be necessary to confirm the presence and size of a rotator cuff tear and determine if it is partial thickness or a full thickness rotator cuff tear.

-Whether you have a full thickness tear or a partial thickness tear, your pain may be so severe that your quality of life if very poor.
+Whether you have a full thickness tear or a partial thickness tear, your shoulder pain may be so severe that your quality of life is very poor.
 You’re not sleeping well and you have very limited use of your arm.
-Not all tears require surgery… but some do.
-Click on the the Book an Appointment button below and let’s discuss what treatment option best suits your needs.
+Not all rotator cuff tears require surgery… but some do.

 There are affiliate links on this page.
 Please see my disclaimer